SynthWorlds: Controlled Parallel Worlds for Disentangling Reasoning and Knowledge in Language Models: Related Work

 \xhdr{Human Curated Data for Reasoning Evaluation} As LM capabilities continue to improve and become widely deployed, researchers have relied on manually curated benchmarks to evaluate reasoning in settings not already covered by training data~\citep{kazemi-etal-2025-big, wei2025browsecompsimplechallengingbenchmark, hendrycks2021measuring, cobbe2021trainingverifierssolvemath, bean2024lingoly, srivastava2023beyond, tang2024multihoprag, su2025bright}.
 These benchmarks are effective when first released but grow less informative over time as time passes.
 For example, MuSiQue~\citep{trivedi-etal-2022-musique}, released in 2021 as a multi-hop QA benchmark, was originally designed to contain questions that models could not answer without the reference text.
 Despite this intent, it is still used across many evaluations today~\citep{li-etal-2024-retrieval, zhang2025sirerag, gutierrez2025from}, even though current LMs (e.g., Llama-3.3-70B) achieve over 26\% F1 score on these questions without any documents~\citep{gutierrez2025from}.
 This makes it difficult to assess whether improved performance reflects genuine advances in reasoning and retrieval capabilities that would be informative of systems deployed in unseen environments.
 As a result, researchers must continually spend effort to construct new datasets and tasks~\citep{gu-etal-2024-blade, tang2024multihoprag, monteiro2024repliqa, bai-etal-2025-longbench}.
 These efforts require substantial expertise, grow increasingly complex as models advance, and are slow and costly to scale.
 In contrast, \datasetname~introduces a scalable framework to construct complex text data and associated reasoning tasks, reducing the manual curation burden while maintaining evaluation quality.

 \xhdr{Synthetic/Perturbed Data for Reasoning Generalization} Given the resources needed to build high-quality human-generated data, researchers have developed methods to compose synthetic data or introduce perturbations to evaluate the reasoning generalization of LMs~\citep{huang2025mathperturb, wu-etal-2024-reasoning, levy-etal-2024-task, hsieh2024ruler, gu2025radarbenchmarkinglanguagemodels}.
 These approaches reveal important weaknesses when LMs are tested outside familiar conditions or over long contexts, but they do not disentangle reasoning ability from reliance on parametric factual knowledge.
 Other efforts address this separation more directly, for example by focusing on real-time factual updates~\citep{kasai2023realtime, vu-etal-2024-freshllms} or by generating synthetic text~\citep{gong2025phantomwiki, ZhuPhysicsLMs3.1, monea-etal-2024-glitch}.
 However, such work typically targets narrow aspects of knowledge or simplifies away the complexity and interconnectedness of real-world corpora, making it difficult to generalize findings to realistic scenarios (e.g., web navigation).
 Our work complements these lines by isolating the independent impacts of LM reasoning and parametric factual knowledge on task performance.
-Through controllable parallel dataset construction, we enable precise measurement of the \textit{knowledge advantage gap} across common LM settings (e.g., in-context learning, RAG, agentic workflows) and analyze how different forms of knowledge augmentation influence this gap.
+Through controllable parallel dataset construction, we enable precise measurement of the \textit{knowledge advantage gap} across common LM settings (e.g., in-context learning, RAG, agentic workflows), analysis on how different forms of knowledge augmentation influence this gap, and direct comparisons of model behavior in \textit{novel} versus \textit{familiar} settings.